 You are welcome to eat in the Commons Café seating area.
 In some areas of the Library, no food or drink is permitted.
 We ask that you follow the guidelines indicated on our signs.

 6. What services are available for students with disabilities?

 7. What kind of study space is available?

 - Group Study Rooms are available for booking online.
 Four rooms are equipped with Wireless Presentation Systems.

-- Quiet study is available in the Learning Lab, the Milham Room, and the Seminar Room when these rooms are not booked for Instruction.
+- Quiet study is available in the Learning Lab and the Milham Room when these rooms are not booked for Instruction.
 An instruction schedule is posted at each door.

 - Individual study carrels can be found at the end of our book stacks, on most floors of HIL.

 - Soft seating is available at either end of the Commons.

 Study space of different types is also available throughout Harriet Irving Library.